CERVical cancer: AdjuvaNt ThErapy and radical Surgery

 This protocol was approved by our local ethics committee and EMA (CTIS).

-iv.
-Hospital Ceske Budejovice (CZ)
+v.
+Hospital Ceske Budejovice

 Subscribe for CERVANTES Trial